yanivnik/MIB-shared-task/README.md

 - **Edge Attribution Patching (EAP; `eap`).** Note that by changing `--level` to `node` or `neuron`, you obtain node / neuron attribution patching.

 - **EAP with Optimal Ablations** You will first need to compute the optimal ablations vector given a model and task.
-This can be done by running `oa.py`.
+This can be done by running `oa.py`, which requires the `nnsight` package.
 Then, run `python run_attribution.py` with `--method EAP --ablation optimal`.

 - **Edge Attribution Patching with Integrated Gradients (EAP-IG; `eap-ig-inputs` / `eap-ig-activations`).**  EAP-IG-inputs runs an interpolation between many values of the input embeddings, but allows the activations to flow freely through the rest of the model from there.
 EAP-IG-activations interpolates between intermediate activations at the component that is being attributed.
 We would recommend starting with EAP-IG-inputs, as it runs faster—and, in most cases, performs better.